 27 Feb Establish Credibility and Success in Your New Leadership Role

 Leadership development is essential to a company’s success – without good, talented people leading your team, having a common purpose and direction is not easy.
+No wonder why Catalyst 14 coaching courses are available these days.
 According to The State of Leadership Development from Harvard Business, only 28 percent of organizations surveyed see leadership development as a strategic priority.
 Many companies see management training as important, but not critical to its success.

 Often, companies do not realize the direct effect that uninvolved or negative leaders have on their entire team.
 Having a boss or supervisor that does not motivate or lead by example means that the team is more likely to be disinterested in their work and the company altogether.
 Not paying attention to or caring about employees and what is (and is not) working is a sure way to show employees your indifference.
 Likely, you will receive less quality work or see employee turnover increase tremendously.